klarqs/dart-web3/README.md

 # dart-web3

-🚀 Development of mobile dApps with Ethereum and Solidity.
+🚀 Note!
+This repository includes mobile/browser frontend development of dapps with Ethereum and Solidity.